 Another set of vulnerabilities discovered, CVE-2020-0609, CVE-2020-0610, and CVE-2020-0611, affect Windows Servers 2012 and newer.
 Additionally, CVE-2020-0611 affects Windows 7 and newer.
 This set of vulnerabilities affect the Windows Remote Desktop Client and RD Gateway Server, which allows for remote code execution where arbitrary code could be run freely.
 The server vulnerabilities do not require authentication or user interaction.
 The client vulnerability would enable a user to connect to a malicious server.

-The reason this is a big issue and reported everywhere is these vulnerabilities can have a severe impact on end users.
+Critical vulnerabilities in Microsoft’s Windows Operating System is a big issue.
+These vulnerabilities can have a severe impact on end users.
 There can be disruptions in day-to-day business, temporary or permanent loss of sensitive data, and potential harm to an organization’s reputation.
 All of these can lead to financial losses related to restoring files and systems and dealing with possible breach notifications and actions.

 The best course of action is to check for available updates immediately and install them.
-If you have a notification that updates are needing to be installed and your system needs to restart to do this, restart the computer.
+If you have a notification that updates are needing to be installed and your system needs to restart, restart the computer.
 Don’t wait until the end of the day or the end of the work week.

 To see if you currently have any of these vulnerabilities and more, contact us today.
 We can run a quick vulnerability scan or we can conduct a penetration test and see if there is anything we can exploit, with your permission.